 The following is prohibited in any area of the site:

 Harassment, Hate Speech, and Explicit or Illegal Content

-- Uploading content that promotes violence against or stereotypes of individuals or groups based on race, gender, religion, age, nationality, political affiliation or sexual orientation
+- Uploading content that is inappropriate, offensive, hateful, contains objectionable language, or that promotes stereotypes of individuals or groups based on race, gender, religion, age, nationality, political affiliation or sexual orientation

 - Uploading explicit or violent content